MarianBusila/AZ203/PaaS/PaaS.md

 * add push notifications for mobile apps [Android](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-android-get-started-push)
     - The Mobile Apps feature of Azure App Service uses Azure Notification Hubs to send pushes, so you will be configuring a notification hub for your mobile app
+    - in order to register a mobile app for push notifications, the app needs the URl of the mobile app backend (it does not need the url of the notification hub).
+The app registers for push notifications with MobileAppServices.
+When backend sends a notification, it sends it to its configured NotificationHub, which then forwards the notification to WNS (Windows Notification Services), which forwards it to the app.

 * enable offline sync for mobile app [Offline Data Sync in Azure Mobile Apps](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-offline-data-sync), [Windows](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-windows-store-dotnet-get-started-offline-data)
     - When your app is in offline mode, you can still create and modify data, which are saved to a local store.
 When the app is back online, it can synchronize local changes with your Azure Mobile App backend